 It can be frustrating to feel like you’re doing everything right when it comes to sleep, only for your energy to wane from the moment you open your eyes.
-There is a range of reasons why you might be waking up exhausted and plenty of ways you can wake up on the right side of the bed and increase your energy levels.
+There are many reasons why you might be feeling exhausted and plenty of ways you can wake up on the right side of the bed and increase your energy levels.

 According to Dr Preeya Alexander, GP and family health expert known as The Wholesome Doctor, there isn’t a ‘one-size-fits-all’ formula when it comes to sleep.